pejaneczek/vue-grid/README.md

 - **locked** `Boolean` - is column locked

+- **lastLocked** `Boolean` - is last locked column - TODO - calcuate this automatically in the future

 - **disallowSort** `Boolean` - is sort disallowed

 - **showTotal** `Boolean` - is `Total` text should be show in this column